 2.)
 CCTV cameras in airplanes

-You and your gang board the plane and feel so excited to find half of the seats empty, for you can sit anywhere, even take up all three seats of a row.
-But if you thought none of the cabin crew is watching over, you are absolutely wrong.
-Make a mischief and they'll instantly know, thanks to hidden surveillance cameras on almost all modern aircraft.
+You and your gang board the plane and feel so excited to find half of the seats empty, for you can sit anywhere, even take up all the seats in a row.
+But if you thought no one is watching what you doing, you are absolutely wrong.
+Make a mischief and they'll instantly know, thanks to the hidden surveillance cameras on almost all modern aircraft.

 3.)
 Armed sky marshals and handcuffs on board

 Almost every plane takes off with people and things no one would expect.
 However, most of those are for passengers' security.
 There are handcuffs which are used by cabin crew to contain rowdy flyers.
 And that cute guy with specs who's smiled at by almost every flight attendant; he could well be one of those armed sky marshals on your flight who only spring into action when a situation gets beyond control of the cabin crew.
 You might be happy to not know who he or she is.